alicerehfeldt/alices-game-client/README.md

 ## Game API

-The main interface for games is implemented in the [`Game` class](src/class-game.js).
+The main interface for games is implemented in the [`Game` class](src/class-game.js) which you should inherit from in your game class.
 Each instance of a `Game` represents the client for a single player.

 ### Properties